common name: velvetbean caterpillar

 Introduction - Distribution - Life Cycle and Description - Host Plants - Damage - Natural Enemies - Management - Selected References

-The velvetbean caterpillar, Anticarsia gemmatalis (Hübner), is the most damaging foliage feeding pest of soybean in Florida and the southeastern states.
-Infestations of the caterpillar occur in the late summer months and can cause great damage to soybean and other legume crops if not managed.
+The velvetbean caterpillar, Anticarsia gemmatalis (Hübner), is the most damaging foliage feeding pest of soybean in Florida and the southeastern U.S. Infestations of the caterpillar occur in the late summer months and can cause great damage to soybean and other legume crops if not managed.
 The caterpillar is able to strip fields of soybean foliage in five to seven days (Wilkerson et al. 1986).
 Management of the velvetbean caterpillar can be achieved through use of natural enemies, insecticides and various cultural practices.

 Figure 1.
 Adult velvetbean caterpillar, Anticarsia gemmatalis (Hübner), with folded wings.
 Photograph by Lyle J. Buss, University of Florida.